Life After Divorce for a Man Over 50 – Introduction

 Listen to your lawyer regarding all legal advice.

-Stop getting legal advice from your pastor, priest or rabbi.
+Stop getting legal advice from your pastor, priest, electrician, or rabbi.

 If you do not trust your lawyer, then get another lawyer.

-Otherwise, your best peace of mind will be realized by taking your lawyer’s counsel.
+Otherwise, you will achieve your best peace of mind will be when you take your lawyer’s counsel.

-This will free you up from having to ask every tom, dick or harry their legal opinion, giving your greater peace of mind and less stress.
+This trust in your lawyer will free you up from having to ask every Tom, Dick, or Harry their legal opinion, giving your greater peace of mind and less stress.

 That is what you are paying your lawyer for, less stress and the most effective legal counsel.

-If you do not listen to your lawyer’s counsel, you are clearly jeopardizing your life after divorce.
+If you do not listen to your lawyer’s counsel, you are jeopardizing your life after divorce.

 Your lawyer is there to help you achieve the healthiest life after divorce possible.

-Your legal counsel will be much more effective if you are a good client.
+Your legal counsel will be much more effective if you are an excellent client.

-A good client is going to do keep all the 10 life after divorce commandments that we speak about in this article.
+A good client is going to keep all the ten life after divorce commandments that we speak about in this article.

-You, as a client, are in a huge battle.
+You, as a client, are in a massive battle.

 If your spouse hired a lawyer and brought a divorce action against you, the knives are out.

-His or her lawyer are ready to fillet and bake you like an Atlantic Salmon on the grill.
+His or her lawyer is ready to fillet and bake you like an Atlantic Salmon on the grill.